 Obi-Wan freaks out a little more, slowly sitting down while my heart explodes.
 Luke asks: is he a relative of yours?
 Obi-Wan says calmly: Obi-Wan Kenobi?
 Huh.
 How about that.

 I need to mention that Alec Guinness is maybe 80-90% of the reason I am here writing this blog today.
 He is AMAZING in this role.
 I love him, I love this character, and he was perfect.
 On my first viewing, I did not know who this sad old man was but 30 seconds into his screen time I already loved him.
-His face goes through about 5 Stages of Grief as he settles into this conversation.
+His face goes through multiple Stages of Grief as he settles into this conversation.

 Luke says that he thinks Owen knows Obi-Wan, but Owen said he was dead.
 Obi-Wan instantly clarifies that Obi-Wan Kenobi is not dead…”not yet“, and he looks up with this expression of total exasperation because God knows SO MANY PEOPLE HAVE TRIED TO KILL HIM as he says this AND I CAN’T LOVE THIS MAN ANY MORE:

 Luke is like “so…you know him?” and Obi-Wan declares: Of course!
 He’s me!
 It is I, Obi-Wan Kenobi, The Saddest Man in the Universe!